nmanthatis/nmanthatis/README.md

 - 👋 Hi, I’m Nikos Manthatis, a Mechanical Engineering graduate.
-- 👀 I’m interested in control systems, systems dynamics, machine learning and their implementation in bioengineering systems.
+- 👀 I’m interested in mechanics, control systems, systems dynamics, machine learning and their implementations.
-- 🌱 I’m currently learning gaussian processes as part of bayesian optimization techniques.
+- 🌱 I’m currently doing my PhD in Engineering Mechanics at the University of Texas at Austin.
 - 📫 How to reach me [manthatis.com](www.manthatis.com)

 <!---